project-gemmi/gemmi/docs/analysis.rst

 ~~~~~

 The median number of automorphisms of molecules in the CCD is only 4.
-However, the highest number of isomorphisms as of 2023 (ignoring hydrogens,
+However, the highest number of automorphisms as of 2023 (ignoring hydrogens,
 bond orders, chiralities) is a staggering 6879707136
 for `T8W <https://www.rcsb.org/ligand/T8W>`_.
 This value can be calculated almost instantly with nauty, which
 returns a set of *generators* of the automorphism group
 and the sets of equivalent vertices called *orbits*,
 rather than listing all automorphisms.
-Nauty is a software for "determining the automorphism group
+Nauty is software for "determining the automorphism group
-of a vertex-coloured graph, and for testing graphs for isomorphism".
+of a vertex-colored graph, and for testing graphs for isomorphism".
 We can use it in Python through the pynauty module.

 Here we set up a `pynauty <https://github.com/pdobsan/pynauty>`_